stream-labs/sl-payments-assignment/README.md

 - Create a new stripe account
 - Use the stripe CLI to login to newly created account
 - Create a [stripe test clock](https://dashboard.stripe.com/test/billing/subscriptions/test-clocks) to simulate time
-    - This can be done through API.
-You should get a test clock id that you'll add to your .env file (needed to run the fixture)
-      - Example: `STRIPE_TEST_CLOCK=clock_1PesQ4CAFqbekblQs2oyiGaq`
 - Once you've added your test clock you can use stripe cli to run your fixture.
 Fixture is located at fixtures/seed.json
   - The fixture will populate customer and subscription data into your stripe account